charbonnierg/repo/README.md

-# Samples Python Monorepo
+# Python Monorepo

-This repository holds all Python software development related to the samples project.
+This repository contains a tool to manage python mono repo easily using `poetry` and `git`.

-It contains several python packages, which can be built and distributed independently from each other.
+It can host several python packages, which can be built and distributed independently from each other.

 ## Prerequisites

-Test

 This repository leverages [`poetry`](https://python-poetry.org/docs/basic-usage/), a python dependency management tool in order to install and build all packages.